LU-CSML/LU-CSML/README.md

 How to submit\:

-create a file in the *_posts* directory with the following name format\:
+Create a file in the *_posts* directory with the following name format\:

 //
 YYYY-MM-DD-<title_of_post>.md*